yannicvlegel/node-p1-reader/README.md

 var p1Reader = new P1Reader({emulator: true});
 ```

-The starting and incremental values of both electricity can optionally be configured using the following option parameters:
+The emulator defaults can be overriden by passing an `emulatorOverrides` object, which can contain the following parameters:

 * `electricityOffset` : Starting value of electricity on tariff 1 in kWh (default: 1000)
 * `electricityIncrement` : Incremental value (every 10 seconds) of electricity on tariff 1 in kW (default: 100)